miaoubich/cs489project/README.md

 * API Endpoints
 * Database Configuration

 This is a fully functional Java Spring Boot application is designed to manage customers, videos, video copies, and rentals.
 It provides RESTful API endpoints for performing CRUD operations on these entities.
 The application uses a modular structure with separate modules for Customer , Video, VideoCopy, and Rental, each encapsulating related functionality.
-API authentication/authorization implementation - I've skip it since it's not optional.
+For API authentication/authorization I'm using JWT with Spring Security 6, where I am integrating JWT with Spring Security 6.

 ### Technologies Used ###
 * Java